 That said, before the child learns to speak, he is already using symbolic thought in which one object stands for another.

 The proof of the role of language comes from studies of blind and deaf children.
-Their conceptual development is delayed by between one and four years.
+Their conceptual development was delayed by between one and four years.
 Yet in the end, they acquire almost the same concepts as the normal child in spite of their language handicap.

 Interestingly, language gives us the very structure by which we think.
 As clarified by Noam Chomsky, the greatest difference between animals and human beings is marked by the latter’s capacity to use language.
 Doesn’t matter in which culture the human child is brought up, the nuances, meaning, and social knowledge of the language is imbibed by the child.
-Do explore “universal grammar” to know more.
+Do explore “universal grammar” To know more.